tink-crypto/tink/README.md

 proceed with using it in your code.
 Alternatively, you can continue reading the sections below to get more information about the library: its features, security, structure, extensibility, and more.
-To get direct instructions on how to acomplish certain tasks with Tink see [Java HOW-TO](https://github.com/google/tink/blob/master/doc/JAVA-HOWTO.md).
+To get direct instructions on how to accomplish certain tasks with Tink see [Java HOW-TO](https://github.com/google/tink/blob/master/doc/JAVA-HOWTO.md).

 ## Tink overview

 **Basic Features** Tink provides a set of basic tools to perform common crypto tasks in a variety of environments.
-The main operations are accessible via so-called _primitives_, which represent the corresponding cryptographic tools.
+The main operations are accessible via so-called _primitives_, which represent cryptographic tools.
 Currently Tink supports the following cryptographic operations:

 - authenticated encryption with associated data (primitive: AEAD)